QMSS-G5072-2022/cipher_Chen_Jasmine/cipher_sc5088/README.md

 # cipher_sc5088

-This is a package that can decrypt and encrypt text!
+This is a packagge that can cipher text!

 ## Installation